gavinsimpson/fromthebottomoftheheap/README.md

 tag alone does not qualify a post.
 The build validates that the feed contains only eligible post URLs, uses full HTML item descriptions, has no base64-encoded images or automatic redirects, and identifies its public URL correctly.
-Keep the R-bloggers link in the Blogroll, as their participation guidelines require a backlink.
+Keep the R-bloggers link in the site footer, as their participation guidelines require a backlink.

 ## Publications